How-They-Voted-Ireland/data-tools/README.md

 Tools to pull and transform the data from the oireachtas API

 ## Approach

+Use divisions API to get voting data.

+Mix that with TD info.

+Want to also Merge this into the debates but need to look at the approach fro this as the XML isn't easy to work with.

+## Old Approach

+This approach isn't going to work - parsing the XML is problematic (technically OK to do but format is quite complex to traverse reliably).
+Will use the Divisions endpoint on the API for votes and marry that with the some of ther other data.
+Will still need to scrape debate content.

 Cron job runs deploy/nightly each week night at 23:30.
 This script:

 1. Pulls all votes for a time period - `startDate`, `endDate` (format yyyy-mm-dd)